oscaram007/webforge/README.md

 The editor engine has these popular coding tools:

-- 🧠 **Smart suggestions** as you type — like autocomplete on your phone
+- 🧠 **Smart suggestions** as you type ➡️ Similar to autocomplete on your phone
 - 🎨 **Color-coded text** so different parts of your code are easy to spot
 - 🔍 **Find and replace** across any file
 - ↩️ **Unlimited undo** to go back as far as you need